 We made this charger with a surprisingly small form factor considering it is a serious 300 watt charger.
 We also had our case anodized sea-blue and had an LED display built onto the face of it.
 When you plug in the Charger the LED displays the maximum voltage it charges to (54.5V for a nominal 48V pack).
 After you plug in your battery, it tells you what voltage your battery is at, and you can monitor your voltage while charging.

 We wanted our charger to be quiet, so we made ours with high quality and reliable fans.
 From selling other chargers, we have realized that cheap fans are the #1 reason for charger failure.
 Charger failure was our #1 reason for customer support issues last year, so now we will have our own charger that we know is reliable and we can sell with our packs.
 The Luna Charger is specially designed to maximize 18650-cell battery pack life by having two very important features:

-#1 It can charge at 3 amps or 5 amps
+#1 It can charge at 1 to 5 amps

 Most importantly the Luna Charger accomplishes both these functions while being very easy to use.
-Both of these two functions are changeable with a flick of a switch, so you don't need to fidget with any digital interfaces to change your charge.
+Both of these two functions are changeable with a twist of a knob, so you don't need to fidget with any digital interfaces to change your charge.
 No instruction manual needed here.
 This is a very simple charger to use.

 Charge Slow or Fast

 We know that charging slow will extend your battery's life, but we also know everyone likes or needs a fast charge now and then.